TortugaAttack/thoughts/devops-on-github.md

 ```

+Everywhere in your documentation where you want to use the version simply use `{{ version }}` it will be exchanged with the version in your pom at deployment.

 Now you'll get a nice and beautiful documentation using mkdocs-material and you just need to create your documentation (see. https://www.mkdocs.org/)

 ## setting up the pom.xml